glennquah/glennquah/README.md

 ### 🚀 What I'm Up To:
 - Developing seamless digital solutions remotely for **Urban Sharing** while juggling my studies.
 - Continuing my journey in **Information Systems at the National University of Singapore**, aiming for that sweet First Class Honours.
-- Sipping on kopi in Singapore's bustling cafés, reminiscing about Skolebrød and Oslo's charm.
+- Sipping on Kopi in Singapore's bustling cafés, reminiscing about Skolebrød and Oslo's charm.

 ### More About Me
 - **From Barista to Brainiac:** Journeyed from mastering lattes at Starbucks to engineering codes that might just change the world.
-- **Innovator at Heart:** From [ConnectCard's](https://github.com/glennquah/ConnectCard) QR magic to gamifying productivity with [EARN O'CLOCK](https://github.com/glennquah/EarnOClock), I'm all about turning ideas into reality.
+- **Innovator at Heart:** From [EcoVolt's](https://sales.ecomonitorpro.com/) AI technology to reduce idle energy to creating blockchain dApps and [NFTRoaster's](https://github.com/glennquah/Coffee-Market-Place-Dapp), I’m all about turning ideas into reality.

 ### 🌱 I’m currently learning...
 - The art of balancing academics and remote work.